-A Custom Document can contain three types of content:
+A Custom Document can have three types of content:

-- Content contained in the document template - including a title page, table of contents and paragraph text
+- Boilerplate text from a document template - including a title page, table of contents and paragraph text

-- Dynamic Content that is dragged into the document from the Browser - including Packages, diagrams, elements and features; you can bring in multiple objects together if you want to maintain the same sequence as in the Browser window
+- Dynamic content that is dragged into the document from the Browser window, including Packages, diagrams, elements and features; you can bring in multiple objects together if you want to maintain the same sequence as in the Browser window

 - Static content that you type or paste into the document

 A productivity feature of the Custom Document facility is that you are able to refresh an entire document, or just a particular inserted fragment that will dynamically update the document, ensuring that it reflects the latest changes in the repository.
-The facility will be welcome for those users that have previously created documents in their favorite word processor and have manually exported and pasted diagram images into their document, which of course are out of date the minute the repository diagram is changed.
+The facility will be welcomed by users who have previously created documents in their favorite word processor and have manually exported and pasted into their documents diagram images which, of course, are out of date the minute the repository diagram is changed.